auth0/auth0-deploy-cli/docs/using-as-node-module.md

 # Using as a Node Module

 The Deploy CLI can not only be used as a standalone CLI, but as a node module.
 Doing so allows you to manage Auth0 resources within expressive node scripts.
+Refer to the [Configuring the Deploy CLI](./configuring-the-deploy-cli.md) documentation for a comprehensive list of configuration settings.

 ## `dump` function